 Also check to see if any prescription medication you regularly take is on the plan's drug list, also known as the formulary.

 Health plan companies, including UCare, offer care through broad and focused provider networks, though some only offer one or the other.
 A broad network gives you access to a wide variety of care systems and providers while a focused network requires you to see a more limited number of providers in exchange for lower premiums.

 Review your health conditions to see what care you may need.
 If you're buying coverage for members of your family, be sure to consider these questions for them, too.

 - Do you anticipate a test, procedure or major health expenses in the coming year?

 - Do you have a chronic health condition that you manage with medication and/or with regular doctor visits?

-- Are you able to financially afford higher premiums each month in exchange for lower costs when you receive care?
-Or is it easier on your budget to have lower monthly premiums and pay more out of pocket when you receive care?
+- Is it easier on your budget to have lower monthly premiums and pay more out of pocket when you receive care, or have higher monthly premiums in exchange for lower costs when you receive care?

 - What is your ability to manage unexpected medical costs?

 - Are you comfortable with a smaller, more focused provider network to save money on monthly premiums?